electronicsleep/BillsBash/README.md

 Payoff your bills

 Features:
-- Will keep a running total until the month ends
+- Keep a running total of each month until the month ends
-- Will keep a unique sortable monthly file for records
+- Keep unique sortable monthly file for records
+- Keeps each month numerically sorted

 What you have to do:
 - Ensure data is in the right format